-NORD is very grateful to Anne W. Lucky, MD, Children's Hospital of Cincinnati; Mary Sprague, Executive Director, DebRA of America, Inc.; Geraldine Kelly-Mancuso, RN, Cincinnati Children's Hospital Medical Center, for assistance in the preparation of this report.
+NORD is very grateful to Anne W. Lucky, MD, Children's Hospital of Cincinnati, Brett Koplen, Executive Director, DebRA of America, Inc., and Geraldine Kelly-Mancuso, RN, DEBRA Nurse Educator, Cincinnati Children's Hospital Medical Center, for assistance in the preparation of this report.

 Synonyms of Epidermolysis Bullosa